angcast/SimpleTodo/README.md

 ## Notes

 A challenge I faced while building this application was connecting the implementation to the design and understanding that connection.
 It was interesting how the front-end and back-end "communicated".
+I tried to challenege myself further by creating a drop down menu with different options the user can click.

 ## License